 Modifying the following defaults will increase tuning times and may increase model performance.
 These default modifications are only available via the SDK, not in the web-UI, and can be found here:

-TVM currently has two different search methodologies, each with their own rules for kernel generation and task allocation.
+TVM currently has three different search methodologies, each with their own rules for kernel generation and task allocation.
 As a result, users looking for maximum performance should create a workflow under each method to identify best possible performance.

 This is the set number of searches the product conducts for each task (usually operator) in a model.
 If it can, the product reuses data from previous model optimizations to conduct this search.
 If there is no available past data, the product conducts a new search.

 By setting this above zero, the user can force the product to conduct a new search beyond any previous model optimization data used in Kernel Trials.
 This new search is based on the best performance identified in past model optimizations, if there are any.
 Because the system does not know until optimization time whether data exists from past searches, users should think of Exploration Trials as a way to set a minimum number of new searches to run.
 This new search occasionally identifies additional performance improvements.

 For any new searches, this sets the number of searches at which the product will stop searching if it identifies no additional improvements.
 Setting this at higher levels, or equal to the number of Kernel or Exploration Trials, will force the product to continue searching, which can occasionally produce an additional performance increase.